nvpro-samples/vk_tessellated_clusters/README.md

 that splits triangles recursively, was inspired from how `Unreal Engine 5.4` implements nanite tessellation.

 ## Third Party

+[meshoptimizer](https://github.com/zeux/meshoptimizer) can be used for as alternative for clusterization, and is always used when the triangles within a cluster are re-ordered to improve triangle strips.

 This sample uses [data](/thirdparty/epicgames_tessellation/tessellation_table_epicgames_raw.hpp) derived from `Unreal Engine` which uses its own licensing terms.